pearsonca/scala-commsim/index.md

 For more complex programs, the more complex code required can be enhanced for these lay readers by adopting [test-driven design (TDD)][janzen2005test] practices.
 The test code can then communicate additional essential perspective on what various pieces are *meant* to do.
-Finally, for commonly recurring problems, adopting generic solution templates - typical referred to as [design patterns][gofbook] - can do for a program what tropes do for television: provide huge context with compact shorthand.
+Finally, for commonly recurring problems, adopting generic solution templates - typically called [design patterns][gofbook] - can do for a program what tropes do for television: provide huge context with compact shorthand.
+Though we do not delve into the details, the implementation we provide shortly embraces several of these patterns, most notably Chain of Responsibility and Strategy.

 There have been several decades of trends driving those software engineering practices, independent of any directed impetus to enhance agent-based modeling.